A Time Clock That Works in the Bay

 The name says it all.
 If you've ever suspected one tech is clocking in for another, Buddy Punch is built to end it.
 It snaps a webcam photo at every punch, matches faces, locks clock-ins to set locations with geofencing, and can restrict punches to specific IP addresses.
 A tech can't punch from the parking lot or cover for a buddy who's running late.

 It's a real time clock underneath all that, not just a security gadget.
 You get job codes, automatic overtime, a full punch audit log, and approvals, plus a shared tablet kiosk for the shop floor.
-For an owner whose core pain is time theft, the photo-and-geofence combination pays for itself fast.
+For an owner whose core pain is time theft, the photo-and-geofence combination pays for itself quickly.
 Reviewers on G2 and Capterra rate it among the highest in this group.
-The watch-out is cost at small headcounts: every plan carries a $19 monthly base fee, so a three-tech shop feels it more than a 15-tech one, and there's no offline mode.
+The watch-out is cost at small headcounts: Every plan carries a $19 monthly base fee, so a three-tech shop feels it more than a 15-tech one, and there's no offline mode.

 Key Features